-With districts throughout the state on deadline to implement the common core curriculum in the next two years, Chippewa Valley Schools Executive Director of Elementary Education Sue Grenier said schools can expect entirely new tests by 2014-15.
+With districts throughout the state on in the next two years, Chippewa Valley Schools Executive Director of Elementary Education Sue Grenier said schools can expect entirely new tests by 2014-15.

 These common core exams are set to replace the present-day MEAP and MME with tests better aligned to the college- and career-readiness standards taught through the common core curriculum.

 While the 2014-15 exams will cover English-language arts and mathematics, Grenier said some form of the MEAP may remain to test science and social studies.

 At present, Michigan is part of the SMARTER Balanced Assessment Consortium, a multi-state group that is federally funded and charged with developing a student assessment system that can be used across the U.S. to measure student achievement under the new common core standards.

 Grenier said that it is likely these new tests will also be given online.

 "There will also be alonger window to take the test, because of this need to share technology," Grenier said.
 "No longer would every school in Michigan be required to take the same (portion of the) test on the same day."